 Mission, Vision, & Philosophy

-Guided by Franciscan values, the Nursing educational experience at USF serves as a foundation for lifelong learning.
-Graduates are prepared for professional nursing practice, leadership and service within an increasingly technological and diverse world.
+Guided by Franciscan Values and Catholic Social Teaching, the University of Saint Francis nursing educational experience offers a foundation for lifelong learning.
+Graduates are prepared for professional nursing practice, leadership and service within an ever-evolving technological and diverse world.